Your Food, Simplified — movewell.

 Greek yogurt is a secret weapon

-You can use plain greek yogurt as a high protein swap for sour cream, mayo, or even salad dressing base.
-Mix it with some seasoning or hot sauce and you have a creamy sauce with way more protein and way less fat.
+Use plain greek yogurt as a high protein swap for sour cream, mayo, or salad dressing base.
+Mix it with seasoning or hot sauce for a creamy sauce with way more protein and way less fat.

 🍗